aadya-khanna/cfm-team-assignment/README.md

-# Portfolio Advisory — CFM101 Group Project
+# ALPHA-BL — CFM101 Group Project

 This Jupyter Notebook was developed for the **CFM101 group project** as a complete portfolio optimization tool.
 It processes a list of stock tickers, evaluates their financial characteristics, and constructs a fully optimized long-term equity portfolio.
 The final output includes precise share quantities for a configurable investment amount.